The Turkish court rejects the appeal for the release of the keys to the prison rival Erdogan - ExBulletin

 The Turkish court rejects the appeal for the release of the keys to the prison rival Erdogan

-Judicial leaders rejected an appeal requesting the release of the mayor of Istanbul, Ekrem Imamoglu, of the prison pending the outcome of his corruption trial, reported the country's public news agency.
+Judicial leaders rejected on Monday a appeal requesting the release of the mayor of Istanbul, Ekrem Imamoglu, of the prison pending the outcome of his corruption trial, reported the country's public news agency.

-Imamoglu, a leading opposition figure and a key challenger to the regulation of President Recep Tayyip Erdogan, was detained on March 19 and officially imprisoned for corruption four days later.

 His arrest is largely perceived as being politically motivated, aimed at sidelining a large rival before the presidential elections, which are currently planned for 2028 but could take place earlier.